Watch Road to the Olympic Games: Canada Cup diving | CBC Sports

 Click on the video player above to watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.

-This week's edition will feature coverage from the FINA Diving Grand Prix Canada Cup event in Calgary, with a focus on the the women's 3-metre final, featuring Canadian star Jennifer Abel.
+This week's edition will feature coverage from the FINA Diving Grand Prix Canada Cup event in Calgary, with a focus on the the women's 10-metre synchro final.

-Abel, of Montreal, took bronze in the discipline at last weekend's FINA Diving World Series in Kazan, Russia.

 Comments